coder/docs/setup/installation.md

    _Note: If you omit `--version`, you'll upgrade to the latest version._

 1. Ensure that you have superuser privileges to your PostgreSQL database.
-Add the following to your helm chart so that Coder uses your external PostgreSQL
+Add the following to your Helm chart so that Coder uses your external PostgreSQL
    databases:

    ```yaml